Future Buildings Standard: Building Regulations Part L and F, and overheating

 Objectives of the consultation

-This consultation is the second stage of our 2-part consultation on proposed changes to Part L (Conservation of fuel and power) and Part F (ventilation) of the Building Regulations.
-It builds on the Future Homes Standard consultation by setting out energy and ventilation standards for non-domestic buildings, existing homes and includes proposals to mitigate against overheating in residential buildings.
+This consultation was the second stage of 2-part consultation on proposed changes to Part L (Conservation of fuel and power) and Part F (ventilation) of the Building Regulations.
+It built on the Future Homes Standard consultation by setting out energy and ventilation standards for non-domestic buildings, existing homes and included proposals to mitigate against overheating in residential buildings.

-This consultation package seeks views on the following areas:
+This consultation package sought views on the following areas:

 - A vision for the Future Buildings Standard that we propose will start to apply to new non-domestic buildings from 2025 onwards;

 - The Government’s preferred option to uplift energy efficiency standards for new non-domestic buildings in 2021 which is intended to deliver a 27% reduction in carbon emissions on average per building compared to the existing Part L standard.
 As well as improving the energy efficiency of new buildings in the short term, the interim uplift will ensure that construction professionals and supply chains are working to higher specifications in readiness for the proposed introduction of the Future Buildings Standard from 2025;

 - Improvements to the non-domestic energy modelling methodologies;

 - Improvements to standards when work is carried out in existing non-domestic buildings;

 - Changes to Part F (ventilation) and its associated Approved Document guidance, for both new and existing non-domestic buildings; and

 - Proposals to introduce a new overheating mitigation requirement in the Building Regulations for new non-domestic buildings which are classed as ‘residential’.